 Track your marketing costs and budget allocation with a marketing budget template.
 With this template, you can align your marketing efforts with quarterly and yearly spending goals.

-If you use monday.com’s marketing budget template, you can integrate with ad platforms like Facebook Ads to track your spending in real time and instantly see if you’re over or under budget.
-This helps you make quick and informed decisions about your marketing efforts to maximize resources and reduce overspending.
+If you use monday.com’s marketing budget template, you can connect campaign and spending data in one place, making it easier to see whether you’re over or under budget.
+This helps teams make faster, more informed decisions about marketing spend and resource allocation.

 Keep up to date on payments coming in and going out of your business with an income and business expense template.
 With this template, you can better manage your cash flow and be proactive with your finances.